 Anxiety and depression—two unique conditions that often co-exist—are common responses to chronic illnesses such as neuropathy that deserve attention and need to be screened for and managed .
-Left untreated, these conditions can slow the treatment of each other and worsen physical and psychological disability, thus increasing neuropathy’s burden by making managing neuropathy even more of a challenge.
+Left untreated, these conditions can slow the treatment of each other and worsen physical and psychological disability, thus increasing neuropathy’s burden and making its management even more of challenge.
 Depression is described as prolonged sadness and loss of enjoyment in life.
 Anxiety is usually a result of fearfulness regarding possible future events and the uncertainty surrounding those events.

 Neuropathy’s Link to Depression and Anxiety

 People with neuropathy may experience anxiety, depression, or both at different times.
 Uncertainty regarding the underlying cause of neuropathy, loss of functional ability, pain, and concern about how the neuropathy will progress are all part of coping with neuropathy that can cause anxiety and/or depression.